What it's like to live on Italy's Covid-free islands

 Italy, which is in a state of emergency until April 30, was ravaged by the virus last year and currently has one of the highest death tolls in Europe.
 The destination is now divided into zones, depending on infection levels.

-However, a handful of its most isolated islands are among the spots that have keep Covid at bay for now.
+However, a handful of its most isolated islands are among the spots that have kept Covid at bay for now.

 An Italian proverb popular with sailors declares "the sea can be treacherous but it can also be your greatest ally."
 This seems particularly fitting now, as the water acts as a natural barrier protecting many of those living on far-flung pieces of land.